Cyanometalate: Redox

 Because the M-CN bond is strong and delocalizes electron density to the ligands, several cyanometallates exhibit multiple redox states.
 A well known couple is [Fe(CN)_{6}]^{3−/4−}.
-Mn(IV), Mn(III), and Mn(II) are known for hexacyanomanganate.
+Mn(IV), Mn(III), Mn(II), and Mn(I) are known for hexacyanomanganate.
 Few unidentate ligands allow similar redox transformations wherein both members of the redox couple are observable in solution.
 Another perhaps more dramatic example is the 2 e^{–} reduction of the square planar tetracyanonickelate to its tetrahedral Ni(0) derivative: